CSC-DevOps/Caches/Basics.md

 ### Creating a simple route in express

 Change into the `cd basics/` directory.
-Start the service using `npx nodemon index.js`, which will reload whenever you change any of the files.
+Start the service using `npx nodemon index.js`, which will reload the process whenever you change any of the script files.

 ``` | {type: 'terminal'}
 ```

+**Task 1.** Implement a day of week service.

 Modify the code to add a new route, `/dayofweek` that will return the current day of the week as a number.  *Hint:* You can use `new Date()` to obtain an object with the current time.